MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 Yes, this change **does not impact the modern Outlook add-in**.
 In fact, it enforces its position as one of the modern-client experiences as it is based on the same familiar web experience.
 It is the only Outlook add-in supported right now for [!INCLUDE[prodshort](includes/prodshort.md)].
 For more information, see [Using Business Central as your Business Inbox in Outlook](admin-outlook.md).

 ## What happened to C/SIDE, the legacy development environment?
-In line with the retirement of the Windows client, [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2 marks a milestone as the first version without the classic development environment (also known as C/SIDE).
+In line with the retirement of the Windows client, [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2 marks a milestone as the first release without the classic development environment (also known as C/SIDE).
 The modern developer experience, which is based on Visual Studio Code and the new AL language, supports developing large apps, such as the base application from Microsoft.

 Therefore, C/SIDE is discontinued for [!INCLUDE[prodshort](includes/prodshort.md)] going forward.
 Partners enjoy tremendous productivity and performance gains after moving to thes newest tools.
 For more information, see [Development in AL](/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview).

-## Which features are available in the web experience, and where will I find more information about the roadmap?
+## Which features are available in the cloud version, and where will I find more information about the roadmap?
 [!INCLUDE[prodshort](includes/prodshort.md)] is a modern business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
 It is highly adaptable and rich with features already and is being enhanced and enriched on a constant basis.

+Note that some features are only available in the cloud version.
+For more information, see [Features not implemented in on-premises deployments of [!INCLUDE[prodshort](includes/prodshort.md)]](/dynamics365/business-central/dev-itpro/features-not-implemented-on-premises).

 The Business Central roadmap is best represented by Release Plans, which are updated every six months.
 For more linformation, see [Overview of Dynamics 365 Business Central 2019 release wave 2](/dynamics365-release-plan/2019wave2/dynamics365-business-central/).